-- Learning remotely allows for a bit more flexibility, but requires you to establish your own routine, compared to when your class met face-to-face.
-Often, you will not need to “attend” during a specific day or time: however, especially if you are new to online learning, we encourage you to schedule time in your weekly calendar to login and work on assignments.
-Assume that the work will require the same time commitment as it did when you met face-to-face (i.e., 9-12 hours of study time per 3-credit hour course).
-Be actively involved in all classes and complete all of the assignments on or before the due dates listed.
-For additional study habits, please view the Online Student Toolkit.
+- Learning remotely allows for more flexibility than face-to-face classes, but requires you to establish your own routine.
+Often, you will not need to “attend” class during a specific day or time; however, especially if you are new to online learning, we encourage you to schedule time to log in and work on assignments.
+You should check your course announcements more than once a week.
+Assume that the work will require the same time commitment as if you were meeting face-to-face (i.e., 9-12 hours of study time per 3 credit hour course).
+Be actively involved in your classes and complete assignments on or before the due dates.
+For additional advice on good study habits, please view the Online Student Toolkit.

-Self-directed learning ties closely with online learning.
+Self-directed learning is integral to learning online.
 It is important that you take the time to study and learn using strategies that work best for you.
-You may want to set goals for each day or a to-do list.
-Even though you are a remote learner, you can still have online study groups with your peers, where you set aside time to email each other, online chat, GroupMe, or just hold each other accountable.
-If you are someone who may procrastinate, view this helpful guide in Overcoming Procrastination.
-In addition, checking your understanding is important.
+Be active and stay engaged.
+You may want to set goals for each day or create a to-do list.
+Even though you are a remote learner, you can still have online study groups with your peers.
+Set aside time to email each other, chat or text, if for no other reason than just to hold each other accountable.
+If you are someone who may procrastinate, view this helpful guide to Overcoming Procrastination.
+In addition, regularly checking your understanding is important.
 This can be done by asking yourself the following questions:

 - □ What did I learn this week?